DreamConsumerist/Cabin-Between-Rivers-Webpage/SETUP.md

 - ✅ Photo ID upload: the Terms step of the booking flow now requires a guest to upload a photo ID (image only) before they can continue to payment.
 Stored privately in Netlify Blobs (a separate `id-photos` store from the public gallery), only ever viewable by an admin via `/admin` → Bookings.
+- ✅ iCal sync (Phase 5), both directions: **import** pulls Airbnb/Vrbo `.ics` URLs (set from the `/admin` iCal tab) into `external_blocks`, on save, on demand ("Sync now"), and every 30 minutes via `netlify/functions/ical-sync.mts`; **export** serves the site's own confirmed/held reservations as a `.ics` feed at `netlify/functions/calendar-export.mts`, gated by a secret token (`settings.export_token`, lazily generated the first time the iCal tab loads, rotatable via "Regenerate URL") so Airbnb/Vrbo can import bookings made directly on the site.
+- ✅ Double-booking conflict detection + resolution: `lib/conflicts.ts` flags a row in
+  `double_booking_conflicts` whenever the iCal sync finds an external block overlapping an active reservation, or the Stripe webhook confirms a payment into dates that were rebooked in the meantime.
+The `/admin` Conflicts tab lists open/resolved conflicts and lets you mark one resolved or, for one tied to a live reservation, cancel & refund it directly (auto-marking the conflict resolved).
+If `RESEND_API_KEY`/`NOTIFICATION_FROM_EMAIL` are set (see "Later phases" below), the admin's configured address(es) also get emailed when a conflict is flagged.
+- ✅ Admin Bookings tab: alongside the existing list, a month-at-a-glance calendar (`src/features/admin/BookingsCalendar.tsx`) tints each reservation's nights by status (pending/confirmed), shows the guest's name on their check-in day, highlights a reservation's whole date range on hover, and clicking a day jumps to that reservation in the list below.

 ---